twilson63/communityxzy-contract/README.md

   To burn a vault with it's tokens.
 Warning: This will completely remove all the tokens stored on the target's vault.
   - **target**: Arweave address target
 - **Set**
-  To update the DAO settings.
+  To update the Community settings.
   Requires:
   - **key**: Setting key
   - **value**: Setting value